-We are aware that transition from one job to another and one country to another can be a very stressful event.
+We are aware that the transition from one job to another and one country to another can be a very stressful event.
 At GIS we try very hard to keep you fully informed and to support you through the transition period and beyond.
 Our extensive Induction Programme begins before your arrival in Malaysia and continues throughout your first year at GIS.

-Upon appointment you will be contacted by the Director of Professional Learning and provided with an email buddy.
+Soon after a new teacher is appointed a People & Culture Department personnel will contact him or her for all the details required to process their Employment Pass.
+It is crucial that you provide all required documents in a timely manner to ensure employment pass is approved before you enter Malaysia.
+You will also be contacted by the Director of Professional Learning and provided with an email buddy.
 A GIS Induction site provides you with a range of information about the school and moving to Malaysia.
-We also utilise other online platforms to provide you with opportunities to connect with other newly appointed teachers before you arrive if you choose.
+We also utilise other online platforms to provide you with opportunities to connect with other newly appointed teachers before you arrive in Malaysia if you choose.